secretgraph/secretgraph/README.md

 ## Share url

-The share url is fake:
+The share url for clusters is a stub with only name and description as json ob.
-it is composed by graphql url and tokens as get parameters.
-It must be parsed by a client and is not valid for web usage
+Via X-GRAPHQL-PATH response header the path to the graphql interface can be found

 # TODO

+-   if no id is specified the tokens are used to determine cluster/content
--   shareurl: graphql url ? token = ...
+-   shareurl: cluster url ? token = ...
 -   ActionConfigurator must prime the missing field values before using them in fields
     -   maybe add prime method for initialValues
 -   improve documention of documents (imprint), show usage